Towel tablet

 A towel tablet is a fiber towel that is compressed into the shape and size of a small tablet.
 The towel tablet expands when water is added to the tablet.
 Typically the expanded towel size is approximately 26 cm by 20 cm (10" x 8").
 Typical uses are for travel, large events, and other situations where these disposable hygiene towels are needed.

-The compressed toilet tablet is made from viscose rayon, which is a fiber of regenerated cellulose.
+The compressed towel tablet is made from viscose rayon, which is a fiber of regenerated cellulose.
 It is a β-D-glucose polymer having the empirical formula (C6H10O5)n.

 Cellulose is structurally similar to cotton and is generally derived from various plants like soy, bamboo or sugarcane.